-This Anti-bullying policy should be read alongside the DfE's guidance: Preventing and tackling bullying Advice for headteachers, staff and governing bodies July 2017.
+This Anti-bullying policy should be read alongside the DfE's guidance: Preventing and tackling bullying Advice for headteachers, staff and governing bodies.

-It also considers the DfE statutory guidance Keeping Children Safe in Education 2021 and 'Sexual violence and sexual harassment between children in schools and colleges' guidance and Childnet's "Cyberbullying: Understand, Prevent and Respond: Guidance for Schools".
+It also considers the DfE statutory guidance Keeping Children Safe in Education 2024.
+Sexual Violence and sexual harassment between children in schools and colleges guidance, Cyberbullying: Understanding, Preventing and Respond: Guidance for Schools (Childnet), KCSIE states bullying (including cyberbullying, prejudice-based and discriminatory bullying) as a form of Child-on-Child abuse.